Fans Of ‘General Hospital’ Have Thoughts On Peter’s Scheme To Frame Obrecht For His Evil Deeds

 In fact, General Hospital spoilers hint that an arrest may even be imminent.
 However, fans aren’t so sure that Peter is making a wise move with this scheme.

 Liesl surely will be caught off-guard by all of this.
-She is responsible for doing plenty of bad things over the years and she doesn’t deny that.
-However, in this case, Peter is flat-out framing her and she surely won’t see any of this coming.
+She is responsible for doing plenty of bad things over the years, and she doesn’t deny that.
+However, in this case, Peter is flat-out framing her, and she surely won’t see any of this coming.
 Will he come to regret going this route?

 “Foolish Peter — Have you forgotten already how unwise it is to cross Liesl Obrecht?” shared one General Hospital fan on Twitter.